We have, together, accomplished a lot since the inception of PSC Partners Canada in late 2015.

 2019: A PSC Partners Canada research fellow has been funded to support the team at UofT, UHN Transplant, Toronto Centre for Liver Disease and SickKids in Toronto, ON who are working on defining and targeting PSC at a cellular level.

 2018: The third grant is funding research that will support the establishment of an international network of researchers to study the development of recurrent-PSC in newly transplanted patients.
 This population provides a unique opportunity to study the development of PSC in an otherwise healthy liver and shed light on the larger question of what causes PSC.

 2017: The second grant funded research that a) models the development of a type of liver cancer that is a much feared complication of PSC, and b) investigates a possible drug agent for efficacy in this mouse model.

 2016: The first grant funded research that uses human bio-samples to profile differences in bile and blood from the intestine (which circulates into the liver) between PSC patients, control patients, and patients with non-PSC liver disease.

-To see layperson updates of these projects, visit https://pscpartners.ca/for-medical-professionals/.
+To see layperson summaries and updates of the Canadian-funded projects, visit https://pscpartners.ca/funded-research/.

 Any and all attention, research, and awareness to the critical unmet needs of the PSC patient is immeasurably valuable.
 The PSC Partners research grants play a part in making discovery to help meet these needs.